unstoppabledomains/dev-docs/login-with-unstoppable/login-integration-guides/login-ui-configuration.md

 ## Step 1: Access User Information

-Authorizations are stored inside `localStorage`, so any identically configured UAuth instance has access to the same users.&#x20;
+Authorizations are stored inside `localStorage`, so any identically configured UAuth instance has access to the same users.

-* If you integrate with the [@uauth/web3-react](https://github.com/uauth/web3-react) or any other solution that uses [@uauth/js](https://github.com/uauth/js) under the hood ([@uauth/bnc-onboard](https://github.com/uauth/bnc-onboard), [@uauth/web3modal](https://github.com/uauth/web3modal)), then you can access the user information by instantiating a separate [@uauth/js](https://github.com/uauth/js) class and calling the `user()` function.&#x20;
+* If you integrate with the [@uauth/web3-react](https://github.com/uauth/web3-react) or any other solution that uses [@uauth/js](https://github.com/uauth/js) under the hood ([@uauth/bnc-onboard](https://github.com/uauth/bnc-onboard), [@uauth/web3modal](https://github.com/uauth/web3modal)), then you can access the user information by instantiating a separate [@uauth/js](https://github.com/uauth/js) class and calling the `user()` function.
-* There are also methods on [@uauth/web3-react](https://github.com/uauth/web3-react), [@uauth/web3modal](https://github.com/uauth/web3modal) & [@uauth/bnc-onboard](https://github.com/uauth/bnc-onboard) for getting a UAuth instance on the front end as well.&#x20;
+* There are also methods on [@uauth/web3-react](https://github.com/uauth/web3-react), [@uauth/web3modal](https://github.com/uauth/web3modal) & [@uauth/bnc-onboard](https://github.com/uauth/bnc-onboard) for getting a UAuth instance on the front end as well.

 You can use the access methods below to obtain the user information.
-Retrieving this information will display the domain instead of the wallet address and serves as another confirmation for the user that they have logged in successfully.&#x20;
+Retrieving this information will display the domain instead of the wallet address and serves as another confirmation for the user that they have logged in successfully.

 :::info
 The @uauth.js code snippet below can be used for [Login with Popup](login-with-popup.md) and [Login without Popup](login-without-popup.md) integrations.